Unlocking the potential in America’s family-owned forests

 The American Forest Foundation is an ambitious conservation organization.

-Working together, we strive to cultivate the many conservation benefits family-owned forests provide—and demonstrate the value of those benefits for American communities, companies and landowners alike.
+The mission of the American Forest Foundation is to deliver meaningful conservation impact through the empowerment of family forest owners.
+Working together, we strive to cultivate the many conservation benefits family-owned forests provide—and demonstrate their value to American communities, companies and landowners alike.

 What We Do